nymtech/nym/documentation/rework_todo.md

   - [ ] pull in all docs updates after 37d9f919227cec148e0355404b4029c0949e4dea from develop !!
    - [ ] operators docs (various)
-   - [ ] ProxyClient/Server docs: formulate new integrations and docs around this
+   - [x] ecash

   - [ ] developers
     - [ ] overhaul the FAQs and split out into integrations section
+    - [ ] ProxyClient/Server docs: formulate new integrations and docs around this
     - [ ] integrations: pull all integration stuff from the TS SDK into its own subdir
     - [ ] rewrite around the idea of using the proxy logic for the moment, in order for ease of integration
     - [ ] write ovrview for the proxy